streptomyces/advancedR/README.md

 # 3. Try the command class(expt).

-# 4. How will you change the column names "control" to "WT"
+# 4. Change the column names "control" to "WT" and
-# and "treatment" to "dwhiG"?
+# "treatment" to "dwhiG".

 ~~~